Types of Class A Amplifiers– Complete Guide

 2. Push-Pull Class A Amplifier

-Alt text: Push pull Class A amplifier circuit diagram
+* The Push Pull Class A amplifier circuit diagram has parts

 Advantages: